bernardtse/uob-data-bootcamp/README.md

 - 4 capstone projects that demonstrate practical, real-world data analysis applications.
 - 17 challenges designed to strengthen analytical skills and problem-solving capabilities.

-The page features:
+This page features:
 - Summaries of each project and challenge.
 - Direct links to the corresponding GitHub repositories for detailed exploration.
 - Screenshots illustrating the outputs and methodologies employed.
 - A breakdown of the key skills demonstrated in each task, including data visualisation, statistical modeling, programming, and more.

-This hub serves as both a showcase of our achievements and a resource for those interested in data analytics education and its real-world applications.
+This hub serves as both a showcase of my achievements and a resource for those interested in data analytics education and its real-world applications.

 ## Contents
 1. [Group Projects](#1-group-projects)